 Join us for an adventure in flavor!

-Your otherwise oh-so-boring pork loin gets transformed after some beating into tender pork schnitzel.
+Your otherwise simple pork loin gets transformed after some beating into tender pork schnitzel.

 Pair it with an awesome gravy over some spaetzel or egg noodles with some cool beers on the side and you are all set for some great food!